mvolkmann/blog/src/htmx.md

 ## Unorganized Content

-see the VS code, sqlite extension. learn how to automatically refresh browser on code save. create a blog page on HTMX and document all the supported hx– attributes.
+- learn how to automatically refresh browser on code save.

-HTMX simplifies state management, because all the state is in one place, on the server. should you use auto focus for the new to do input?
+should you use auto focus for the new to do input?
 HTMX is great for SEO.
 when hx-target is not specified, it default to the current element.